 We live in the country, and we got into the business of picking up trash by keeping our own road cleaned up—something we’ve done for many years.
 Now we’re in our mid seventies and retired, and to keep ourselves active we walk on nearby country roads, and we figure that if we’re going to walk, we may as well take a trash bag or two and a “grabber” (which lets us reach into semi-inaccessible places) and pick up trash along the road.

-After weve picked up a road, we load up our bags (and sometimes an old battery or motor that we find), take them home, and sort the stuffrecycling most of the plastic, all the glass and aluminum, and disposing of the rest in the orange bags our Monroe County Solid Waste District provides.
-If we find some trash with an address on it, were just ornery enough to mail it back to the offender, with a reminder to dispose of it properly next As a horoscope libra born on September 29th, your personality is defined by your refined diplomacy, romanticism and imagination. time.
-On Mondays after one of these collecting binges, we often have a dump date, loading the trash and recycle into the car and heading for the collection center.
+After we’ve picked up a road, we load up our bags (and sometimes an old battery or motor that we find), take them home, and sort the stuff—recycling most of the plastic, all the glass and aluminum, and disposing of the rest in the orange bags our Monroe County Solid Waste District provides.
+If we find some trash with an address on it, we’re just ornery enough to mail it back to the offender, with a reminder to dispose of it properly next.
+On Mondays after one of these collecting binges, we often have a “dump date”, loading the trash and recycle into the car and heading for the collection center.

 Don & Jean Rhoads